pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 Log in to your Twitter account and go to https://dev.twitter.com/apps/new to create a new application (you must add your mobile phone to your Twitter profile before creating an application.
 Please read https://support.twitter.com/articles/110250-adding-your-mobile-number-to-your-account-via-web for more information).

 Enter the following information:
-- **Name** (your application name, for example, *sample_eh3rrera*)
+- **Name** (your application name, for instance, *sample_eh3rrera*)
 - **Description** (your application description)
-- **Website** (your application's publicly accessible home page where users can go to  use it.
+- **Website** (your application's publicly accessible home page.
 We're not going to use it, so you can just enter *http://127.0.0.1*).

-Agree to Twitter's developer agreement and create your application:
+After you agree to Twitter's developer agreement, your application will be created:

 ![Creating Twitter app](https://raw.githubusercontent.com/pluralsight/guides/master/images/a7e48adb-e0ad-48ef-8c74-84df27527c57.png)